spicyjack/public/notes/apple_xctest_macro_reference.md

 ## Assertions ##

-The full list of assertions is located in:
+The full list of assertions is located in the file `XCTTestAssertions.h` in the `/Applications/Xcode.app` folder.

-    Applications/Xcode.app/Contents/Developer/Library/Frameworks/XCTest.framework/Headers/XCTestAssertions.h

-This is a symlink to the current version installed on the machine.
-The order of test assertions below is the same order as they appear in `XCTestAssertions.h`.

 ## Comments and compiler warnings ##
 - If you add **FIXME**/**TODO**/**???**/**!!!** comments to code, Xcode will